gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 Don't forget to mark the registration function as `async` since there's a dynamic import.
 !!!

-Then, [retrieve the modules MSW request handlers](../reference/msw/MswPlugin.md#retrieve-the-request-handlers) in the host application and start MSW:
+Finally, [retrieve the modules MSW request handlers](../reference/msw/MswPlugin.md#retrieve-the-request-handlers) in the host application and start MSW:

 ```ts !#9,12
 import { registerRemoteModules } from "@squide/webpack-module-federation";